phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

 ![decrypted](assets/imgs/posts/2024-05-01-WhiteSnake/decrypted_presist.png)

-We got a persistance mechanism using the Startup folder.
+We got a persistence mechanism using the Startup folder.

 ## Persistance and Spreading

 ### persistance

-Here's the cleaned method for the startup persistance
+Here's the cleaned method for the startup persistence

 ![persistance in startup](assets/imgs/posts/2024-05-01-WhiteSnake/persist_cleaned.png)